 - Pivot Table Report: we don’t have to specifically explain the advantages of Pivot tables.
 Choose this if you’d like to group the data in a short time.
 If you’d like to apply the drill-down method, this is the best choice!

 - Pivot Chart: using the columns of the Pivot table, we can make a chart

 - Only create a connection: if we don’t need the data right away, then we only create the connection between the SQL database and the Excel worksheet.

 - Add this data to Data Model: in this case, the highlighted data will upload into the Power Pivot Data Model.

 Explanation of the Get and Transform function: If you use this function in Excel, you create a query in your workbook.
 This query enables you to manage data using various external data sources.
-Suppose you want to refresh your data and keep your dashboard always-on use, the built-in Data Model in Excel.
-Most effective to use the tabular format.
-Let’s choose this option!
+For example, suppose you want to refresh your data and keep your dashboard always-on use, the built-in Data Model in Excel.
+Of course, the most effective is to use the tabular format.
+So let’s choose this option!